-Find more information on the strengths and weaknesses of different types of studies.
+Learn about the strengths and weaknesses of different types of studies

 See how this risk factor compares with other risk factors for breast cancer.

-Study selection criteria: Available prospective cohort and nested case-control studies.
+Study selection criteria: Prospective cohort studies and nested case-control studies with at least 300 cases and meta-analyses.

 Table note: Relative risk above 1 indicates increased risk.
 Relative risk below 1 indicates decreased risk.